 So I have mentioned on here before how we do a yearly photobook – kind of like our version of a family yearbook.
 Well I love them so much that I thought it would be nice to do something similar for my pregnancy.
 After all, we had been taking weekly “bump” shots and I had been keeping a little diary too, so I thought it would be nice to capture everything in one spot.
 When I was browsing online, I saw some gorgeous books that people had spent tons of time designing and even some templates that were for sale, but before I pulled the trigger I thought I would look on the major photobook sites to see if they had any free pregnancy templates.
 Low and behold… Shutterfly had one that I totally dug.

 Anyway, I was totally smitten.
 I worked on it over the course of several weeks and just sort of plugged away at it here and there.
 Basically all you have to do is upload the photos you want to use to Shutterfly, and then insert them into the template pages.
 In addition to those, I also created and customized some pages myself.
 It was really pretty easy, and by using the template it definitely went waaaay faster than the yearly books I have done from scratch.

 I used about a third of the template pages available, like this “It’s a girl!” page.
 There is also lots of room to add text, which is nice.

 I put in scans of both of our ultrasound pictures, and then for the weekly bump shots I would do a page like the one on the right.
-This was a page I designed myself, but I kept the background in the same colour as most of the other “chalkboard” style pages, and then put in the photo and some notes from my diary from that week.
+This was a page I designed myself, but I kept the background in the same colour as most of the other “chalkboard” style pages.
+I put in the bump photo and some notes from my diary from that week.
 Mostly just things around how I was feeling or pregnancy/baby-related things that happened that week.

 A couple pages dedicated to creating the nursery…